mgiang2015/danceblocks2/README.md

 LinkedIn: [Le Minh Giang](https://www.linkedin.com/in/le-minh-giang-951a59163/)

-## Future plans
+## Future features
 1. Make a better, more realistic dancer 3D model.
 2. Allow users to change each dancer's height and direction they are facing.
 3. Allow users to add lighting to the stage.
-Commonly-used lighting such as spotlight and wash will be first.
+Commonly-used lighting such as spotlight and wash will be implemented first.
 4. Allow users to add music track and assign timestamp to each blocking.
-5. Animate when dancers change from 1 blocking to the next.
+In between timestamps will be considered transition time which will be animated.

+## Next version improvements and rationale
+1. Since dancers in a piece does not change, just goes on and off stage: Have a shared array of dancer info for all blockings (ID, name, color) instead of duplicating it each time a new blocking is added.
+  - This means updates to dancer info (name, color) will cascade over all blockings which is desired most of the time.
+  - This also means deletion / addition of a dancer will cascade over all blockings.
+This might not be desirable sometimes assuming they only want to exclude the dancer from the current blocking.
+For addition, the dancer will be placed backstage by default for all blockings.
+For deletion, users will get a pop-up informing that this would cascade over all blockings they have (front and back) and ask if they only want to move the dancer backstage instead.
+2. Animation - Animation over a sequence of consecutive blockings instead of whenever I switch from any 1 blocking to another.
+  - More extendable -> The same feature can be applied on 3D view, lighting, music overlay later on without much rewriting.
+  - Choreographers use animation to visualise how dancers move between 2 or more consecutive blockings most of the time, rather than 2 random blockings to see traffic and crossing
+  - This means there will be a separate animation view / mode (similar to Microsoft Powerpoint where there's edit mode and presentation mode, edit mode doesn't care about animation between slides and will be executed during presentation mode)